j23414/mango-user-guide/basics.md

 graph(nt,lt) net=import("net.txt");
 ```

 Run the gel script and the object "net" shows up under Graphs in the Data panel.
+Two other objects are created: nt, and lt.
+Click and expand the two.
+Notice nt has string name with a bunch of other things listed with an underscore prefix.
+The prefixed attributes are called **system-defined attributes**.

 Double click "net" and a new tab shows up in the Graph Canvases area.

 ![](img09.png)